Friday, July 27, 2007

 Welcome to the beginning of "My Cancer Story."
 Continue reading and following the links if you wish.
 Enjoy.

-I wound through the curvy streets listening to Dave Matthews Band’s #41 and U2’s With Or Without You just thinking and driving.
-There’s something special about sixteen, which is weird since it’s just one year, or in this particular case, one day past fifteen.
-The freedom that came with that age was a powerful thing.
+I wound through the curvy streets listening to Dave Matthews Band’s "#41" and U2’s "With Or Without You."
+There’s something special about sixteen, which is weird since it’s just one year, or in this case, one day past fifteen.
+The freedom was a powerful thing.
 I no longer had to wait for my mom to drive me to Best Buy to buy that new CD.
 I no longer needed a ride to hang out with friends.
 I was no longer just a kid.

 Usually I drove my friend Colossus to school.
 He made us late almost every day, but my homeroom teacher didn’t care.
-Once Colossus was nearly an hour late, so we skipped first period and got breakfast at Burger King.
+Once Colossus was nearly an hour late, so we skipped first period and ate breakfast at Burger King.
 Once I wanted to see if we could still make it on time, and passed a car on the double yellow.
 She flipped us off.

-Most of our fun involved doing stupid things as only sixteen-year-olds know how: blasting ‘N Sync while driving 95 mph with Zeke sticking his head out the window; trying to get into R-rated movies (and getting caught); forcing our religious friend, Crest, to listen to the Methods of Mayhem song Proposition Fuck You; and making bets.
-We once bet Crest five dollars that he wouldn’t drink the water from a flower vase off the table of McDonald’s.
+Most of our fun involved teenage silliness: blasting ‘N Sync while driving 95 miles per hour with Zeke sticking his head out the window; trying to get into R-rated movies (and getting caught); forcing our religious friend, Crest, to listen to the Methods of Mayhem song "Proposition Fuck You"; and making bets.
+We once bet Crest five dollars that he wouldn’t drink the water from a flower vase off a McDonald’s table.
 We added chewed pieces of M&M’s and French fry.
 He won.

-It was stupid of me to get into it in front of everybody.
 There was too much pressure.
 When Orange chimed in that he deserved his money, it was over.
 No way could I hold out on a request from Orange.

 Keep reading: The Golden Age (Part II of III)